gemfire/spring-for-apache-geode-examples/redis-to-cloud-cache/session-state/spring-session-boot/README.md

 ```

 ### Remove Redis Bean from `WebMvcConfig`
-This example needed the following Bean to use Redis on the Pivotal Platform.
+This example needed the following Bean to use Redis on the Tanzu Application Service.
 You can remove this bean and its imports
 if your app is currently using it for Redis.
-It is not needed for Cloud Cache.
+It is not needed for GemFire.

 ```java
 @Bean